12 Bands to Rock on Your Rose Gold Apple Watch

 9. La-la-la-leather

 Okay but for real, how beautiful is this soft pink leather watch band?
-What a perfect partner for your rose gold Apple Watch!
+What a perfect partner for your rose gold Apple Watch for around $16!

 10. Business-appropriate (with a POP of rose)

-Mix business with pleasure and go for this stainless steel rose gold Apple Watch band.
+Mix business with pleasure for around $16 and go for this stainless steel rose gold Apple Watch band.

 11. Keep it pretty 'n' pink